Green Bin and Green Cart organics programs

 Green Bin program for residents

 All single family homes in Waterloo Region can participate in the Green Bin program if they are in collection areas.
 (Township residents should refer to their calendar or call 519-575-4400 to confirm.)
 Apartment buildings having six or fewer units that set garbage to the curb, and townhouse complexes receiving Region of Waterloo garbage collection at individual units, are eligible to participate.

 How to get a green bin:

-Replacement and additional green bins can be picked up for no charge at either the Cambridge (201 Savage Drive) or Waterloo (925 Erb St. W., Gate 1) Waste Management Administration Building from Monday to Friday, 8:30 a.m. - 4:30 p.m.
+Pick up a free replacement or additional green bin at either the Cambridge (201 Savage Drive) or Waterloo (925 Erb St. W., Gate 1) Waste Management Administration Building from Monday to Friday, 8:30 a.m. to 4:30 p.m.

 TIPS!
 When you get your green bin, write your address on it in permanent marker.
 This will help prevent your green bin from getting mixed up with your neighbour's.
 Also make sure you drop off your broken green bin when you pick up your new one - the Region can recycle broken green bins.